Shadowdane/vh3-ChattyServerConfig/README.md

 - Increased drop chance of Hammering Jewel
 - Removed the 0% weight from any loot in Crates
 - Rebalanced the loot tables for: Coin Piles, Gilded Chests, Living Chests, Ornate Chests & Wooden Chests
+- Replaced barrels in dungeons with the normal chests (Also fixed the dungeon loot tables)